 Texas Department of Assistive and Rehabilitative Services

 Texas Health and Human Services Commission

-2-1-1 is the national abbreviated dialing code for free access to health and human services information.
+Call 2-1-1 for information about health and human services.
 The alternative number is 1-877-541-7905.

-U.S. Department of Justice Americans with Disabilities Act
+U.S. Department of Justice (Americans with Disabilities Act)

 U.S. Equal Employment Opportunity Commission

 For insurance questions or for help with an insurance-related complaint, call our Consumer Help Line at 1-800-252-3439 or visit our website.

 The information in this publication is current as of the revision date.
 Changes in laws and agency administrative rules made after the revision date may affect the content.
 View current information on our website.
 TDI distributes this publication for educational purposes only.
 This publication is not an endorsement by TDI of any service, product, or company.